-- (standard deviation times square root of time) with the signs (-/+) in line with the character of the scenario (adverse / favourable). - 4.
-GDP and real interest rate were forecasted deterministically based on their reciprocal dependencies and their relationship (with appropriate time lags) to oil price changes assuming mid-prices of Brent oil under given scenario as obtained through the process described in 3. - 5.
-GDP per capita was predicted through regression to corresponding GDP changes as estimated for a given scenario and assumed lowering pace of population growth not dependent on the scenario in question.
+- the time dynamics of the variable was based on assumption of normal distribution of annual changes of oil prices with some mean reverting characteristics and respective time scaling (standard deviation times square root of time) with the signs (-/+) in line with the character of the scenario (adverse / favourable). - 4.
+GDP and real interest rate were forecasted deterministically based on their reciprocal dependencies and their relationship (with appropriate time lags) to oil price changes assuming mid-prices of Brent oil under given scenario as obtained through the process described in 3.

+5. GDP per capita was predicted through regression to corresponding GDP changes as estimated for a given scenario and assumed lowering pace of population growth not dependent on the scenario in question.

-The following tables set out the key drivers of expected loss and the assumptions used for the Window's base case estimate, ECLs based on the base case, plus the effect of the use of multiple economic scenarios as at 31 December 2018.
+The following tables set out the key drivers of expected loss and the assumptions used for the Window's base case estimate, ECLs based on the base case, plus the effect of the use of multiple economic scenarios as at 31 December 2019.

-Key drivers ECL scenario and assigned weightage 2019 2020 2021 2022
+Key drivers ECL scenario and assigned weightage 2020 2021 2022

-Real Finance Rate Base scenario 7.6% 7.6% 7.6% 7.6%
+Real Finance Rate Base scenario 7.6% 7.6% 7.6%

-Upside scenario 3.7% 5.5% 6.3% 6.8%
+Upside scenario 5.5% 6.3% 6.8%

-Downside scenario 13.9% 11.8% 10.4% 9.4%
+Downside scenario 11.8% 10.4% 9.4%

-GDP Base scenario 5.1% 4.3% 4.3% 4.3%
+GDP Base scenario 4.3% 4.3% 4.3%

-Upside scenario 6.8% 7.2% 6.7% 6.7%
+Upside scenario 7.2% 6.7% 6.7%

-Downside scenario 3.3% 1.4% 1.7% 1.7%
+Downside scenario 1.4% 1.7% 1.7%

-GDP per capita Base scenario 0.1% -0.3% 0.2% 0.7%
+GDP per capita Base scenario -0.3% 0.2% 0.7%

-Upside scenario 2.3% 3.2% 3.2% 3.7%
+Upside scenario 3.2% 3.2% 3.7%

-Downside scenario -2.0% -3.7% -2.9% -2.3%
+Downside scenario -3.7% -2.9% -2.3%